Edmond Wilhelm Brillant: Israeli Naval Forces

-Brillant joined the Hagana Harbor Platoon, which later on became the Flotilla 13 Navy commando unit, and took part in several of their operations.
+Brillant joined the Hagana Harbor Platoon, which later on became the Flotilla 13 Navy commando unit and took part in several of their operations.
 During this time, Brillant took part in converting the clandestine immigration ships of Hagana into first improvised Israeli Navy ships for the War of Independence.
 This work was camouflaged since the British Mandate only left Haifa harbor in June 1948.

 Brillant founded the damage control branch and the special salvage unit and special under water operations called YALTAM.
-He established the damage control floating fighting, and fire fighting training that each navy officer and sailor has to pass.
+He established the damage control floating fighting, and firefighting training that each navy officer and sailor has to pass.

 Brillant served as a naval Staff (military) officer, and during his service he was the operational planner of the 1956 sea battle in which the Egyptian destroyer Ibrahim el Awal was captured.

 He analyzed the air attack and navy operation of both the French and Israelis, and his report was submitted to Lt General Moshe Dayan as well as the French military staff.

 Brillant also improved the conversion time of reserve fishing boats to patrol boats from 3 days into few hours.

 ZIM Navigation Company

 Brillant was borrowed from the Navy by ZIM in order to lead three projects of merchant marine ship building.

-He moved to France, and led the SS Shalom project in Chantiers de l'Atlantique.
+He moved to France and led the SS Shalom project in Chantiers de l'Atlantique.
 This ship was the largest passenger ship of ZIM and was the flagship.
 After then, he moved to Toulon to manage the building of three freight ships: Keshet (Bow), Noga (Venus) and Mazal (Luck).

 In 1963, Brillant asked the IDF attaché in Paris for permission to retire from the Navy, even though they requested him to continue his service for the vital naval operation known as the Cherbourg Project.

 In 1969, while he was a technical superintendent in ZIM Europe lines, Brillant organised and led the logistic and technical effort behind the fueling of the 5 Sa'ar 3 class missile boats that escaped Cherbourg Harbour in operation Noah.
 The fuelling- freight ships that were modified by him were MV Lea to fuel in Gibraltar and MV Nahariyah as a backup in the Bay of Biscay.